ARMCoderBR/KraftPROM/README.md

 supplied HEX file.
 This is the easiest way because you don't need to install the complete MPLABX and the C compiler.

+**You will still need a PIC programming tool, that most likely you won't have.
+Since programming this PIC is a once in a lifetime event, you'd better borrow the programmer from a friend or use the company's programmer when no one is looking...**

 The rest of the build is a no-brainer, just be careful with the connections.
 The Serial-to-TTL adapter is very practical, it supplies the power to the hardware (5VDC) and the communication signals (TX/RX/CTS).